The Essence of Innovation: 5 Principles

 According to Bob Rosenfeld, the author of Making the Invisible Visible: The Human Principles for Sustaining Innovation, these 5 innovation principles give life to the process:

 Second: Innovation also needs a system.
 All organizations have innovation systems.
-Some are formal, designed by the leadership, and some are informal, taking place outside established channels.
+Some are formal, designed by leadership, and some are informal, taking place outside established channels.
 Systems for innovation fall into one of 5 categories: originator-assisted; targeted innovation; internal venturing; continuous improvement; or strategic transfer.

 The third principle: Passion is the fuel, and pain is the hidden ingredient.
 Passion is what propels ideas.
 It’s what transforms other resources into profits, but it never shows up on a balance sheet.
 Unfortunately, when pursuing a passion or following a dream, pain is part of the process.
-Innovation leaders need to take the pain with the passion and learn to manage both effectively.
+Innovation leaders need to take the pain with the passion, and learn to manage both effectively.

 Use these 5 principles in your organization to stay focused and stay ahead!